Meet the OPP Instructors

 Background: Anne works as a graphic designer, experiential educator and outdoor instructor and holds degrees in telecommunications and film, and graphic design.
 She contracts as an outdoor instructor, ropes course facilitator and freelance artist.
 In her spare time and spare change Anne loves to wander the globe, although more currently the neighborhood, in search of new and exciting adventures and images.

-Max Tepfer - adjunct instructor
+Max Tepfer - career non-tenure track faculty

 From: Eugene, Oregon

 Responsibilities: Max is an AMGA certified rock guide who teaches rock climbing at our indoor climbing wall, Introduction to Lead Climbing, and Swiftwater Safety.

 Background: Growing up in Eugene provided Max with the opportunity to embrace countless outdoor pursuits, which he squandered until age 16 at which point he joined a local high school mountaineering club called the 'Iceaxemen'.
 After that, he knew that he wanted to work in theoutdoors and ended up enrolling at the University of Oregon as an undergrad, taking courses in the OPP's Outdoor Leadership Program, and volunteering at Iceaxemen as an instructor.
 Later on, he started working for the National Outdoor Leadership School as a Climbing and Mountaineering instructor.
 Currently Max splits his time between working as an Adjunct with the OPP, working in the field for NOLS and guiding with Timberline Mountain Guides.
 When not working, Max spends his time playing on rocks, in the mountains, and occasionally on frozen waterfalls.

 Dustin Dawson - career non-tenure track faculty